automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

 ## 1. Common Definitions

+### 1.1 "this License or the License"
-As used herein, **"this License"** or **"the License"** refers to version 1 of the Automation Mojo - Dual License - Software Services
+As used herein, **this License** or **the License** refers to version 1 of the Automation Mojo - Dual License - Software Services
 Agency License

+### 1.2 "Provider"
-The term **"Provider"**, refers to Automation Mojo LLC..
+The term **Provider**, refers to Automation Mojo LLC..

+### 1.3 "The Software"
+The term **The Software** refers to one or more software products, all under a common license and as specified on an *Order Form*, that are provided by *Provider* to *Customer* the format(Object Code or Source Code) of such being specified on the *Order Form*

+### 1.4 "Services"
+Means collectively, support services and professional services as specified by the terms of this *License* or on the completed *Order Form*

+#### 1.4.1 "Professional Services"
+**Professional Services** means any professional services related to Software such as installation, implementation, customization, configuration, administration, consulting, or training. *Professional Services* does not include Support Services.

+#### 1.4.2 "Support Services"
+**Support Services** means services related to maintenance and support in connection with *The Software* as specified by an *Order Form*.

+### 1.5 "Agreement"
-**Agreement** means the combined terms of *the License* and the *Order Form* that is completed forming an agreed upon class of service between *Provider* and the *Customer*
+**Agreement** means the combined terms of *the License* and the *Order Form* that is completed forming an agreed upon set of the *Provider's* software products all presented under the same license and a defined *Class of Service* which details the specific services and associated terms that will exist between the *Provider* and the *Customer*

+### 1.6 "Dual License"
-A **"Dual License"** is a software license that offers the use of software to different classes of consumers under two distinct arrangement of terms.
+A **Dual License** is a software license that offers the use of *The Software* to customers falling into two distinct groups of terms *Free Use* and *Paid Use*.
 For this *License*, specific consumers are offered a license to utilize the *Software* for free, if they meet specific criteria and are willing to forego warranties of service.
-Customers who do not qualify for the *Free* service or who require warranties of service must use an *Order Form* to establish a class of service and pay a subscription fee in order to maintain rights of Use under this agreement.
+Customers who do not qualify for the *Free Use* license or who require warranties of service must use an *Order Form* to establish class of service under the *Paid Use* terms of services.

+### 1.7 "Customer"
-**"Customer"** refers to the individual, party or company that obtains a license to use "The Software" and "Services" offered by *Provider*.
+**Customer** refers to the individual, party or company that obtains a license to use "The Software" and "Services" offered by *Provider*.

+### 1.8 "Party"
-**"Party"** refers to either the *Customer* or *Provider* as appropriate.
+**Party** refers to either the *Customer* or *Provider* as appropriate.

+### 1.9 "Parties"
 **"Parties"** refers to the *Customer* and *Provider*

+### 1.10 "Order Form"
-**"Order Form"** refers to a document that explicitly defines the nature of the agreed upon *"Class of Service"* that is being agreed upon between *Provider* and the *Customer* with respect to the use of a specific *Software Product(s)* offered by the *Service Agency* and accompanying services which are  detailed on the *Order Form*.
+**"Order Form"** refers to a document that explicitly defines the nature of the agreed upon *Class of Service* that is being agreed upon between *Provider* and the *Customer* with respect to the use of a specific *Software Product(s)* offered by the *Service Agency* and accompanying services which are  detailed on the *Order Form*.
 The *Order Form* also specifies the timeframes, compensation, and specific services that are being agreed upon between the *Parties*.

-**"Statement of Work"** refers to a document that explicitly defines Professional Services and Deliverables that are to be provided to the *Customer* by *Provider*.

 ## 2. Preamble

 The purpose of this *License* is to establish a general framework by which terms of service can be establish for the use of *"The Software"*.
 Under this *License*, rights to Use *"The Software"* are issued based on a *Class of Service* model.
-The *Class of Service* model allows a software *Provider* to make software solutions available on a trial basis and to specific qualifying entities for free while at the same time collecting fees from organizations wishing to use a software solution for commercial use.
-The ability to register customers and to charge a subscription fee are a critical component of funding software projects and ensuring thier ongoing maintenance and development.
+The *Class of Service* model allows a software *Provider* to make software solutions available on a trial basis and to specific qualifying entities for free while at the same time collecting fees from organizations wishing to use a software solution for regular use.

+This *License* requires all *Customers* that wish to use *The Software* to register thier terms of Use by completing an *Order Form*.
+The ability to register *Customers* and to charge subscription fees for the use of *The Software* and services are a critical component of the funding, development and ongoing maintenance of software projects.

 This *License* offers two classes of services *Free Use* and *Paid Use*. *Customers* that intend to use *The Software* obtain rights to use this software by using an *"Order Form"* to establish a "Class of Service" agreement with *Provider*.
 The combinded terms of this license and the "Order Form" work together to establish the full terms of the agreement between *Provider* and the *Customer*.
 All *Customers* wishing to obtain the rights to Use *The Software* must complete the process of submitting an appropriate 'Order Form' through the Automation Mojo website.